ampslive/DSA/DS/3-Trees/Trees.md

 - `Degree` of tree denotes number of children a node can have
 - `Leaf` is a node that does not contain any children
 - `Level` refers to the height of a tree.
 Root is 1, children of Root is 2, etc
+- Tree can be represented as an array...
+  - Parent is i (ex: 0th index of array)
+  - Left child is at 2i + 1 (ex: 1st index)
+  - Right child is at 2i + 2 (ex: 2nd index of array)
+  - To find parent...
+CEIL[i/2] - 1 (ex: if i = 4; parent is at 1st index)

 ## Binary Trees
 - Tree that can at most contain two children (left, right)